clbarnes/ffs/book/src/guidelines.md

 Where possible, use only [printable 7-bit ASCII characters](https://en.wikipedia.org/wiki/ASCII#Printable_characters).
 This maximises compatability with software tools and researchers' keyboards.

-Some platforms [restrict the characters you can use in file names](https://en.wikipedia.org/wiki/Filename#Reserved_characters_and_words), or assign special to characters such that they require quoting or escaping.
+Some platforms [restrict the characters you can use in file names](https://en.wikipedia.org/wiki/Filename#Reserved_characters_and_words), or assign special meaning to characters such that they require quoting or escaping.
 Try to avoid these characters (including, but not limited to, ``/\?%*^:;|`'"<>,=()[]{}&#$``) where possible, even if your platform allows them.

 Where ASCII characters are not sufficient, make efforts to use [UTF-8 encoding](https://en.wikipedia.org/wiki/UTF-8), as it is a strict superset of ASCII, very widely supported, and can encode all [Unicode](https://en.wikipedia.org/wiki/Unicode) characters.